spicypapr1ka/spicypapr1ka/README.md

 I'm Elisabeth, and I'm a cybersecurity student and junior data engineer in political campaigning.

 🔭 I’m currently working on ...
-- Studying for CompTIA Security+ and Splunk Core Certified User
+- Studying for CompTIA Security+
+- Repurposing a Pwnagotchi for passive wireless auditing and rogue AP detection

 🌱 I’m currently learning ...
-- SOC Analyst path with HackTheBox
-- Apache Airflow
-- Applications of Machine Learning to Computer Security
+- Reverse engineering & homeland security in my last semester at UNG
+- Advantage Actor-Critic (A2C) and reinforcement learning methods

+⚡ Fun fact:
+- I have a bunny named Yogi Bear (or Yogurt as my boyfriend likes to call him)

 <!--
 **spicypapr1ka/spicypapr1ka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.